AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-write-in-plain-english.md

 published: true
 ---

-**Information that is accessible should be written in plain English so it can be understood by everyone, regardless of ability.
-Follow these points to create plain English content.**

 ## Use an active voice

 Active voice clearly identifies who is doing what to whom, is more immediate and generally uses fewer words.